Skip to main content

 What’s the Difference between Miss, Mrs. and Ms.?

 According to tradition, “Miss” is the formal way of referring to an unmarried woman.
-“Mrs.” refers to a married woman… and Ms.?
-Well that one’s a little bit trickier.
-It can be used to refer to either.
+“Mrs.” refers to a married woman.
+Ms can be used to refer to either, as well as someone who is divorced.

 Let’s start with the easiest prefix.
 “Mrs.” is the traditional and official title for a married woman.
 This is the case whether a woman chooses to change her name after marriage or not.

-Remember, lots of women prefer to keep their title as “Mrs.” even after their spouse passes away or after divorce, but this often depends on age.
+Many women prefer to keep their title as “Mrs.” if their spouse passes away or after divorce.
 If you’re unsure, it’s always best to ask.
+Some might switch to Ms, even if they keep their ex's name after splitting.

 When to Use Miss

-The only danger with using “Miss” is that there does become a point in a woman’s life when it sounds quite young and immature.
-Older, unmarried women might prefer to be referred to as “Ms.”, and that’s where the difference comes in.
+The only danger with using “Miss” is that there does become a point in a woman’s life when it might sound patronising.
+Some women might prefer to be referred to as “Ms.”, and that’s where the difference comes in.

 When to Use Ms.

-“Ms.” has become a much more popular option over the last few years, but it doesn’t indicate marital status which means it’s both a safe bet and a bit vague.
+“Ms.” has become a more popular option over the last few years, but it doesn’t indicate marital status which means it’s both a safe bet but also vague.

 Generally speaking, if you’re not sure of a woman’s title, then “Ms.” is often the safest option.

-Go on a case-by-case basis, but younger unmarried women are likely to prefer “Miss” while older unmarried women might prefer “Ms.”.
-If the woman is married but you’re still unsure, it’s not rude to ask.
+Go on a case-by-case basis.
+If the woman is married but you’re still unsure, it’s not rude to ask as long as it's done politely.

-If you are keeping your maiden name after marriage then you might like to go by “Ms.” instead, but you don’t have to.
-You could keep your own name but just change the prefix to “Mrs.”.
+If you are keeping your family name after marriage then you might like to go by “Ms.” instead, but you don’t have to.
+You could keep your own name but still change the prefix to “Mrs.”.

 Similarly, regardless of whether you change your name, you can choose to switch to “Ms.” if you’d rather your title not be associated with your marital status at all.
 This might be the case for female teachers who don’t want their students to know they’re married.
 Basically, it’s totally up to you.